 In 2011, Albright moved abroad.

-Albright: “The only thing college did is ruin my credit rating and forced me to leave my country.
+Albright: “The only thing college did is ruin my credit rating and forced me to leave my country, given how hard it is to repair your credit these days.
 I haven’t seen my mother in over three years.”

 Alan Collinge Founder of Student Loan Justice

 “People are committing suicide, fleeing the country.
 Young people and middle-aged people are unable to buy homes,” said Alan Collinge, Student Loan Justice.

 Alan Collinge has fought for more than a decade for loan forgiveness and an end to predatory student loan practices.

 “Student loans, unlike every other type of loan, has been uniquely stripped of fundamental consumer protections.
 There are no bankruptcy protection, for all intents and purposes, for student loans and no statute of limitations.“

 “Fair debt collection laws, truth in lending laws, these have all been vacated from student loans.”